lethanhan97/intro-to-web-dev/notes/fullstackForFEV2/Internet.md

 .com: TLD (Top Level Domain).
 Run by companies

 Every country has their own top level domain (e.g .sg .cn. ru)

+8. Nameservers: Helps map domains to IP Addresses

+9. `traceroutes`: Ping but it prints out every step it takes along the way.
+At every node.
+It helps diagnose network problems.
+   Both `ping` and `traceroutes` run on ICMP (Internet Control Message Protocol) in which some websites can decide to not respond to it at all (Black Holing)

+## Packet

+Packet: A bit of information.
+Like an envelope, it has:

+1. an address
+2. where is it going

+Packet mainly contains metadata.
+All of the information are divided into many tiny packets and gets put together by a checksum

+TCP is error correcting